Scientific Name: Barnardius zonarius zonarius

 The Port Lincoln is quite easy to care for compared to other parrots, if you have the space and do not want a cuddly pet.
 In captivity, the Port Lincoln requires a roomy aviary.
 Natural logs can be given to pairs, but they will often accept nest boxes 24 to 28 inches high (60 to 70 cm) with a floor area of 8 X 8 inches (20 X 20 cm).
 Breeding Breeding the Port Lincoln Parrot is relatively easy if a spacious aviary is provided.
 The Port Lincoln has been bred in captivity since 1878.
 In the wild, Port Lincolns nest in hollow eucalyptus limbs.
 Hens lay four to seven white eggs about 1.2 by 1 inch (31 X 25mm).
 Incubation takes approximately 21 days, with the hen incubating alone although she may sometimes be fed by the male.
 The young birds stay in the nest for about 38 days before fledging and are generally fed by the hen.
 In another two weeks the young are independent; they reach their full plumage only at 14 or 15 months old.

-Port Lincoln Parrot Foods
+Natural habitat of Port Lincoln Parrot birds

-Port Lincoln Parrot Behavior
+Port Lincoln Parrot behavior and personality

 This is a large parrot that requires a large and sturdy cage as its beak is formidable.
 Even parent-raised birds quickly acclimatize and become tame and friendly to their keepers.
 Like the rosella, the Port Lincoln is not a cuddly bird that can be held or that always perches on the owner's shoulder.
 However, this can be advantageous if you own other birds that require more attention.
 The Port Lincoln is also not very aggressive toward other and smaller birds except when breeding.
 It is a hardy bird that lives an average 18 years, though some individuals may live much longer.
 Port Lincolns are good eaters and sometimes accept animal protein like mealworms.
 Port Lincolns have a high, clear repeated whistle call.
 They are lively and entertaining birds that can learn to talk in clear, cute voices.